captaindpt/wispr/README.md

 I didn't want to pay for Wispr Flow, so I made my own.

+## How It Works

+Hold the Fn key, talk into your microphone, release the Fn key.
+The transcribed text gets pasted wherever your cursor is.
+That's it.

+Works in any application - text editors, browsers, chat apps, anywhere you can type.
+The system runs in the background and responds instantly to the Fn key trigger.

 ## Technical Overview

 This is a production-grade voice-to-text transcription system for macOS that uses the Fn key as a global hotkey trigger.
 The implementation leverages native macOS Cocoa APIs for system-level key monitoring and integrates with AssemblyAI's real-time streaming transcription service.